cycp/sp18-proj1/ANSWERS.md

 Esteban Julio Ricardo Montoya de la Rosa Ramirez

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+trainers_path, which needs to take in the pokemon's trainer id as a parameter

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.